Jordan Eberle

-Jordan Leslie Christopher Eberle (/'ɛbɜːrli/; born May 15, 1990) is a Canadian professional ice hockey right winger and captain of the Seattle Kraken of the National Hockey League (NHL).
+Jordan Leslie Christopher Eberle (/'ɛbɜːrli/; born May 15, 1990) is a Canadian professional ice hockey player who is a right winger and captain of the Seattle Kraken of the National Hockey League (NHL).
 He was selected in the first round (22nd overall) in the 2008 NHL entry draft by the Edmonton Oilers and made his NHL debut with the Oilers in 2010.

 During his four-year junior career with the Regina Pats of the Western Hockey League (WHL), he won the David Branch Player of the Year Award in 2010, the Doc Seaman Trophy as the scholastic player of the year in 2008 and was a two-time First Team East All-Star in 2008 and 2010.
 In his second season in the NHL, Eberle was named to the All-Star Game and led the Oilers in goals and points.

 Internationally, Eberle has competed for Canada in two World Junior Championships, winning gold and silver in 2009 and 2010, respectively.
 He was named Tournament MVP and Best Forward at the 2010 World Junior Championships and is tied with Brayden Schenn as Canada's third all-time leading scorer at the tournament with 26 points.
 In 2012, The Sports Network named him the best Canadian World Junior player ever.

 Early life

-Eberle was born on May 15, 1990, in Regina, Saskatchewan to Darren and Lisa Eberle.
+Eberle was born on May 15, 1990, in Regina, Saskatchewan, to Darren and Lisa Eberle.
 His dad coached him on his minor hockey teams growing up.
-He has two older sisters, Ashley and Whitney, and a younger brother, Dustin.
+He has two older sisters, Ashley and Whitney, a younger brother, Dustin and an older brother Christopher.
 He attended high school at the Athol Murray College of Notre Dame in Wilcox, Saskatchewan, before moving to Calgary, Alberta, at age 15 with his parents and three siblings.
 He returned to Regina to play junior hockey for the Regina Pats and attended Archbishop M.C.
 O'Neill High School during the hockey season.
 He went on to graduate from Bishop O'Byrne Senior High School in Calgary in June 2008.